Moesif/apidocs/source/includes/collector-api/_companies-api.md

 var apiClient = new MoesifApiClient("YOUR_COLLECTOR_APPLICATION_ID").Api;;

 var companies = new List<CompanyModel>();

-// Campaign object is optional, but useful if you want to track ROI of acquisition channels
-// See https://www.moesif.com/docs/api#companies for campaign schema
-var campaignA = new CampaignModel()
-{
-	UtmSource = "google",
-	UtmMedium = "cpc"
-  UtmCampaign = "adwords"
-	UtmTerm = "api+tooling"
-	UtmContent = "landing"
-};

 // metadata can be any custom dictionary var metadataA = new Dictionary<string, object>